lj-ditrapani/scala-overview/README.md

 You can decompile your .class files that scalac emits with javap (partial) or cfr_0_115.jar (complete) or some other java decompiler.

-Coursera has 3 brand-new scala courses available.
+Coursera has 3 brand-new scala courses available (2016).